AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-54660-new-input-attribute-sort-to-sort-customer-orders-in-graphql.md

 ---
 # ACSD-54660:  New input attribute sort added to sort customer orders in [!DNL GraphQL]

-The ACSD-54660 patch fixes the issue where a new input attribute 'sort' added to sort customer orders in GraphQL by 'sort_field' and 'sort_direction'.
+The ACSD-54660 patch fixes the issue where a new input attribute `sort` added to sort customer orders in [!DNL GraphQL] by `sort_field` and `sort_direction`.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.39 is installed.
 The patch ID is ACSD-54660.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions